 And though I don’t always feel it, and though life is filled with uncertainty, I know this: I haven’t come this far to give up.
 He hasn’t loved me this fiercely so that I would sit in a religious bondage that knows nothing of the naked intimacy He longs to have with us.
 He’s always been for me.
 Always been in love with me.
 Chose me before I chose him.
 Chooses me when I am against him.
 Loves me when I’m cursing his name, crushing his heart, mocking his holiness to cover the shame of my impurity.
 But it’s God’s own fragility that He chose to weave into the sinning skin of humans.
 It’s this humble mix of strength and softness, beauty and delicacy, power and longing – that makes us bearers of his image.

 And maybe telling my story, really telling it, is what sets me free from the fear of man.
 Maybe it’s what sets me free from the opinions of others.
 I know that when I begin to talk of Christ, I begin to suffer, for the world hated him and it will hate me because of him.
 But I cannot be the unfaithful in this moment.
-How can I turn my back on the one who gave everything and suffered all things all for me?
-For his love for me.
+How can I turn my back on the one who gave everything and suffered all things to redeem my dirty heart?
+For his love for us, he sacrificed himself.
+And He offers perfect love while I offer a wicked, lustful, wandering heart.
+He says, “by grace, through faith” is all it takes.
+If we believe He is who He says He is.
 And this is all I’ve ever wanted: to be known and loved.
 All any of us wants, if we’re being honest.
-And we are, so much more than we know.
+We are, more than we could ever know.

 I want to know the extraordinary stories of ordinary people.
 People who aren’t shouting their own splendor across the world, but who are living to bring glory to God through their one little life.
 It’s not the telling of our stories for our own benefit, but the release of our testimony for the freedom of another and the glory of God: this is why we testify.
 And the testimony of a character is most powerful through the lips of someone else, so God allows us to witness for him.